microsoft/azurelinux-tutorials/docs/getting_started/default_images.md

 ### Build the cloud-init configuration image

 No user account is provisioned by default in most images.
 To sign-in to these images, the sample meta-user-data.iso image must also be built and installed in your VM's CD drive.
-The cloud-init service will detect the iso and provision a user account and password.
+The cloud-init service will detect the iso and provision a user account and password or SSH Key.

+Before you can build the meta-user-data.iso image you will need to edit it for your use.
+From the toolkit folder, the file can be found in ./resources/assets/meta-user-data/user-data.
+After applying your edits generate the meta-user-data.iso file as follows:

 ```Bash
 # Build the cloud-init configuration image